 Any invitation to tender shall state the general nature of the intended contract and the Clerk may obtain the necessary technical assistance to prepare a specification in appropriate cases.

-The invitation shall in addition state that tenders must be addressed to the Clerk in the ordinary course of post, unless an electronic tendering process has been agreed by the council.

-Where a postal process is used, each tendering firm shall be supplied with a specifically marked envelope in which the tender is to be sealed and remain sealed until the prescribed date for opening tenders for that contract.
-All sealed tenders shall be opened at the same time on the prescribed date by the Clerk in the presence of at least one member of council.
+The Council agrees to electronic tendering processes.

 Where an electronic tendering process is used, the council shall use a specific email address that will be monitored to ensure that nobody accesses any tender before the expiry of the deadline for submission.

 Any invitation to tender issued under this regulation shall be subject to Standing Order 17d and shall refer to the terms of the Bribery Act 2010.